The Sanskrit word Ekayāna means 'one path' or 'one vehicle'. It is also referred to as 'Buddha-yāna'.

 Already from the multitude of different details of the different versions of the curriculum vitae, as well as from the version of the Tibetan Mūlasarvāstivāda-vinaya, it can be seen that some schools must have known this integral path, whose targeted practice is a clever means (Upaya) to go the path faster and easier.

-The 52stepped Gandavyuha-Sutra is another example of a veiled desciption of steps 1 to 19 of the universal path.
+The 52 chapters of the Gandavyuha-Sutra are another example of a veiled desciption of steps 1 to 19 of the universal path, which also contains the other religions.